rollernathan/Mars_webscraping_C11/README.md

 ## Part 1: Mars News

 I was asked to scrape titles and preview text from a Mars news articles site.
-Using the site <a href> https://static.bc-edx.com/data/web/mars_news/index.html</a>, I pulled a list of fifteen (15) titles and previews and compiled them in a json file.
+Using the [Mars Planet Science site]([https://openweathermap.org/api](https://static.bc-edx.com/data/web/mars_news/index.html), I pulled a list of fifteen (15) titles and previews and compiled them in a json file.
 The first five titles and previews have been listed here.

 ADD IMAGE OF JSON

 ## Part 2: Mars Weather Data

 I was asked to scrape weather data from a Mars temperature data site.
-Using the site <a href> https://static.bc-edx.com/data/web/mars_facts/temperature.html</a>, I pulled a list of 1867 Martian Days data points and created a data frame of the information to analyze.
+Using the [Mission To Mars site]([https://apidocs.geoapify.com/docs/geocoding/forward-geocoding/#api](https://static.bc-edx.com/data/web/mars_facts/temperature.html), I pulled a list of 1867 Martian Days data points and created a data frame of the information to analyze.
 The first five rows of data have been included in the image below.

 ADD IMAGE OF data frame